-This continent is the highest, driest, coldest, windiest, and emptiest place on earth.
-An ice sheet covers more than 99% of Antarctica, which is 4,776 m (nearly 3 mi.) deep at its thickets.
-Antarctica also holds approximately 90% of all the world's ice (by volume) and 70% of all the world's fresh water.
-While there is abundant sea life, including seals, whales, and penguins, along the coast, there is little life in the interior, and there are no indigenous people to the continent.
+This continent is the highest, driest, coldest, windiest and emptiest place on earth.
+An ice sheet covers more than 99% of Antarctica, which is 4,776 meters (nearly three miles) deep at its thickest.
+This ice holds approximately 90% of all the world's ice (by volume) and 70% of all the world's fresh water.
+While there is abundant sea life, including seals, whales and penguins, along the coast, there is little life in the interior, and there are no indigenous people on the continent.